discoliver/image_comparison/README.md

 * [Acknowledgments and License](#Acknowledgments-and-License)

 ## About the Program
-A program in Python that compares two images pixel by pixel.
-The input and output of the program will be a format cvs file.
+A program written in Python that compares two images pixel by pixel.
+The input and output of the program will be in the format of cvs file.

 ## Getting Started - Steps by Steps
 ### Environments